chauff/IN4325/README.md

 This course has no final exam, instead the grade is largely determined through three components:

-1. a group project core IR (which includes a small literature survey).
+1. a group project core IR.
-2. a group project applied NLP (which includes a small literature survey).
+2. a group project applied NLP.
 3. individual review activities.

 ### Group projects